 Here's a quick overview of what each of their toothpastes does:

-- BioMin Restore: This is only option available for purchase in the US.
+- BioMin Restore: This is a hydroxyapatite toothpaste that is the only BioMin option available for purchase in the US.
 It is an SLS and fluoride-free toothpaste that will clean and repair sensitive teeth.
 It shields the dentin — the inner part of the tooth that surrounds the nerves — to provide continuous relief from pain.
-The essential active ingredient is BioMin® C that when mixed with saliva creates a bio-engineered compound called BIORESTORE™, which has a similar chemical structure to tooth enamel and coats the teeth with a protective biofilm.
+The essential active ingredient is BioMin® C that when mixed with saliva creates a bio-engineered compound called BIORESTORE™, which has a similar chemical structure to tooth enamel and coats the teeth with a protective hydroxyapatite biofilm.
 This is also the only toothpaste to receive FDA approval for sensitivity relief.

 - BioMin F: A low-fluoride toothpaste that protects teeth for up to 12 hours and relieves sensitivity.
 It is the first and only toothpaste to receive Oral Health Foundation approval (a British authority on dental health) for both sensitivity relief and remineralization.